dennislwm/examprep-az900/pages/cloud-concepts.md

 Computing resources that are hosted by both a public cloud and a private cloud by allowing data and applications to be shared between them.

+In this model, the public cloud effectively becomes an extension of the private cloud to form a single, uniform cloud.

 ### Compare and contrast the three types of cloud computing

+The two characteristics of public cloud are metered pricing and self-service management.

+The two characteristics of private cloud are dedicated hardware and inadequate SLA.

+The characteristic of hybrid cloud is a high level of compatibility between the underlying software and services used by both the public and private clouds.